Psterne/javascript/README.md

 4.2.
 Create an array of names with Super, Cali, Fragi, Listic, Expi, Ali, Docious as values.Use a forEach loop to combine these components together into a single string.

 4.3.
 Using the array from Ex 1, find the average of the numbers in the array(average=sum of all numbers/number of numbers).

+5 -- Answers to OBJECTS exercises:

+5.1.
+Write a JavaScript program to list the properties of a JavaScript object.

+5.2.
+Write a JavaScript program to delete the one of the properties from the object in 5.1.
+Also print the object before or after deleting the property.

+5.3.
+Write a JavaScript program to get the length of an JavaScript object.

+5.4.
+Write a JavaScript program to display the reading status (i.e. display book name, author name and reading status) of the following books.

+      var library = [
+         {
+             author: 'Bill Gates',
+             title: 'The Road Ahead',
+             readingStatus: true
+         },
+         {
+             author: 'Steve Jobs',
+             title: 'Walter Isaacson',
+             readingStatus: true
+         },
+         {
+             author: 'Suzanne Collins',
+             title:  'Mockingjay: The Final Book of The Hunger Games',
+             readingStatus: false
+         }];

+5.8.
+Write a JavaScript program to create a Clock.
+Go to the editor

+      Note : The output will come every second.
+      Expected Console Output :
+      "14:37:42"
+      "14:37:43"
+      "14:37:44"
+      "14:37:45"
+      "14:37:46"
+      "14:37:47"